ray-project/enhancements/reps/2023-12-14-virtual-cluster.md

   remote_nodes: {}
 ```

 Now another 1 CPU task is submitted.
-Since the virtual custer has no available resources, it will try to upscale.
+Since the virtual custer has no available resources, it will try to scale up.
 In this case, the parent cluster still has 1 available CPU so it can be borrowed immediately.

 ```
 Raylet1: